 The Craftsman style architecture is characterized by low-pitched gabled or hipped roofs often supported by stone piers and timber rafters.
 A wide front porch with deep overhanging eaves, supported by tapered or square columns, protects the home from the elements and offers an ideal place to relax outdoors.
 Wood, brick and stone and are common finishes on both the exterior and interior of the home.

-Boosting many distinguishing features, the Craftsman style house has many distinguishing features, including an abundant use of natural materials in both the interior and exterior of the house.
+Boosting many distinguishing features, the Craftsman style house plan has many distinguishing features, including an abundant use of natural materials in both the interior and exterior of the house.
 Wood beams, brick chimneys and stone piers are common elements of Craftsman construction, complementing the beauty of the home’s natural environment.

-Craftsman house plans make great starter homes for young couples and families as they tend to be smaller.
+Craftsman style house plans make great starter homes for young couples and families as they tend to be smaller.
 For growing families, a half story built into the roof or an additional second story can expand the living space over time.
 Because of its efficient design, highly livable space and abundant use of natural materials, the Craftsman house plan has stood the test of time and remains one of the more popular architectural styles today.